ZhgChg.Li

 [2023/03/12] Update

-I have open-sourced my previous implementation, and those in need can use it directly.
+I have open-sourced my previous implementation.
+Feel free to use it if you need.

-• Customizable Cache strategy, can use PINCache or others…
+• Custom Cache Strategy, you can use PINCache or others…

-• Externally, just call the make AVAsset factory, input the URL, and the AVAsset will support Caching
+• Externally, just call the make AVAsset factory with a URL, and the AVAsset will support caching.

 • Wrote some tests

-It’s been more than half a year since the last post “Exploring Methods for Implementing iOS HLS Cache”, and the team has always wanted to implement the cache-while-playing feature because it greatly impacts costs.
-We are a music streaming platform, and if we have to fetch the entire file every time the same song is played, it would be a huge data drain for us and for users who don’t have unlimited data plans.
-Although music files are at most a few MB, it all adds up to significant costs!
+It has been over half a year since the previous article “iOS HLS Cache Implementation Exploration.”
+Our team still aims to implement real-time caching during playback because it greatly impacts costs.
+We are a music streaming platform, and if we have to download the entire file every time the same song is played, it wastes data for both us and users without unlimited plans.
+Although music files are only a few MBs, small amounts add up to significant costs!

-Based on the experience from the previous post, if we continue to use HLS (.m3u8/.ts) to achieve our goal, things will become very complicated and possibly unachievable.
-So, we decided to revert to using mp3 files, which allows us to directly use AVAssetResourceLoaderDelegate for implementation.
+Based on the experience from the previous article, if we continue to use HLS (.m3u8/.ts) to achieve the goal, things will become very complicated or even impossible.
+Instead, we fallback to using mp3 files, which allows direct implementation with AVAssetResourceLoaderDelegate.

-• Music that has been played will generate a local Cache backup
+• Played music will generate a local Cache backup

-• When playing music, first check if there is a local Cache to read from; if so, do not request the file from the server again
+• Check local Cache before playing music; if available, do not request the file from the server again.

-• Do not interfere with the original AVPlayer playback mechanism (The fastest method would be to use URLSession to download the mp3 and feed it to AVPlayer, but this would lose the ability to play while downloading, making users wait longer and consuming more data)
+(The fastest way would be to download the mp3 first using URLSession and then feed it to AVPlayer, but this loses the original on-demand streaming feature.
+Users would have to wait longer and consume more data.)

-Preliminary Knowledge (1) — HTTP/1.1 Range Requests, Connection Keep-Alive
+Prerequisite Knowledge (1) — HTTP/1.1 Range Requests and Connection Keep-Alive

 HTTP/1.1 Range Requests

 First, we need to understand how data is requested from the server when playing videos or music.
-Generally, video and music files are very large, and it is not feasible to wait until the entire file is fetched before starting playback.
-The common approach is to fetch data as it plays, only needing the data for the currently playing segment.
+Generally, video and audio files are large, so it’s impossible to wait until the entire file is downloaded before starting playback.
+Commonly, data is fetched as playback progresses; as long as the currently playing segment’s data is available, playback can proceed.

-The way to achieve this is through HTTP/1.1 Range, which only returns the specified byte range of data, for example, specifying 0–100 will only return the 100 bytes of data from 0–100.
-Using this method, data can be fetched in segments and then assembled into a complete file.
-This method can also be applied to resume interrupted downloads.
+The way to achieve this function is by using HTTP/1.1 Range to return only the specified byte range of data.
+For example, specifying 0–100 will return only the 100 bytes from 0 to 100.
+Using this method, data can be obtained in segments sequentially and then combined into a complete file.
+This method can also be applied to file download resume functionality.

 How to Apply?

-We will first use HEAD to check the Response Header to understand if the server supports Range requests, the total length of the resource, and the file type:
+We first use HEAD to check the Response Header to understand whether the server supports Range requests, the total resource length, and the file type:

 curl -i -X HEAD http://zhgchg.li/music.mp3